Mental Health Disorders

 Get Faith-Based Mental Health Disorder Treatment for You or a Loved One at JC’s Recovery Center

 A mental health disorder can sometimes seem oppressive, inescapable—but it does not have to be.
 Treatment is available and recovery is possible.
 At JC’s Recovery Center, we provide warmth and compassion to those struggling with these conditions.
-We welcome you into our family and provide both the clinical care and the spiritual connection that you need.
+We welcome you to our family and provide both the clinical care and the spiritual connection that you need.
 We take an evidence-based and faith-centered approach that gets results.

 Learn more about our approach to dual diagnosis, therapy, counseling, and mental health care.
 Start down the road to freedom from mental health disorders.
 Contact the team at JC’s Recovery Center today.